Arora-Janak-1005/Cyber-Network-learning-logs/concepts/bypassing_firewall_nmap.md

 ## zombie scan:
 - use vulnerable machines in a network to bypass the firewall (nmap from a vuln machine) but to do that we must first find a vulnerable machine in the network.
 - sudo nmap -sI idleip targetip port
+## Source Port manipulation:
+- while doing pentesting we often manipulate the port numbers because many firewalls allow certain ports packets to access the nnetwork for eg. port 53 i.e. the dns
+-  sudo nmap --source-port 53 ip -p targetport this creates a dns request or reply to your target ip